All Change Please

 Theatre needs to change.
 Everywhere – in its boardrooms, on its stages, throughout its repertoires – it could be so much more successful at reflecting the gender balance of the world it seeks to represent.

 This is a book about why change matters, its benefits – artistic, commercial, ethical and social – and how, with everyone’s help, we can actually achieve it.
 From small shifts, such as how you run your meetings, or what’s on the shelves of your school library, to rethinking concepts as huge as the art we inherit, how we attribute excellence, and the constraints we unwittingly pass on to the next generation, there are things we can all do to bring about change.

-In this book, you’ll find provocations to help you consider your current practices and their effects, challenge unconscious biases and identify opportunities for change, plus strategies and tools to help you decide where best to focus your efforts, to convince others why change matters, and to achieve meaningful, lasting success.
+In this book, written by Tonic’s Director Lucy Kerbel, you’ll find provocations to help you consider your current practices and their effects, challenge unconscious biases and identify opportunities for change, plus strategies and tools to help you decide where best to focus your efforts, to convince others why change matters, and to achieve meaningful, lasting success.

 Eye-opening, empowering and inspiring, All Change Please is a book for anyone who loves theatre.
 Whether you make it, teach it, watch it or study it, everyone has their own unique part to play in helping refresh, reshape and re-imagine the industry as truly diverse, equal and inclusive.

 “We are the industry.
 If things will shift it is down to us, all of us, to make that happen.
 We all need to reflect on how we work, how we think, and how we make choices.
 That’s what will drive the greatest change.”